Arachni/arachni/README.md

  - Helper audit methods
     - For forms, links and cookies.
     - Writing RFI, SQL injection, XSS etc mods is a matter of minutes if not seconds.
- - Helper {Arachni::Module::HTTP} interface
+ - Helper {Arachni::HTTP} interface
     - A high-performance, simple and easy to use Typhoeus wrapper.

-You can find a tutorial module here: {Arachni::Modules::Audit::SimpleRFI}
+You can find a tutorial module here: {Arachni::Modules::SimpleRFI}

 ### Report Management ({Arachni::Report})